higuma/web-audio-recorder-js/README.md

 <script src="javascripts/WebAudioRecorder.js"></script>
 ```

 Worker files are loaded on creating an audio recorder object (or changing encoding by `setEncoding()`).
-You should set worker directory on object constructor (see API reference for detail).
+You must set worker directory on object constructor (see API reference for detail).

 ``` javascript
 audioRecorder = new WebAudioRecorder(sourceNode, {